 Hickory is a dense wood that burns steadily for a long time, making it a good choice if you want to smoke your steaks for longer without fussing with your smoker.
 It has a nutty, smoky flavor that is more earthy than the mild flavors of the other fruit and nut trees on this list.

 Oak is one of the most durable types of wood out there, coming from the sturdy oak tree.
 It is popular for barbecuing thanks to its durability (oak wood produces a steady supply of smoke that lasts a long time) and its versatile flavor.

 Although oak has an assertive smoky flavor, it is not overpowering like some other woods.
 It is perfect if you want to complement the flavors of your steak but are worried about overpowering it.
-Its slow and steady smoking also makes it an ideal choice for all methods of preparing steak, from rare to well-done.
+The slow and steady plumes emitting from oak smoking wood also make it an ideal choice for all methods of preparing steak, from rare to well-done.

 Mesquite wood comes from a tree native to the arid Southwest and is a popular wood choice in traditional Texas barbecue.
 It produces a distinctive type of wood smoke thanks to its smokiness and intense earthy flavor.

 Mesquite works well with steak because steak has an assertive flavor of its own, and mesquite will work with that flavor instead of overpowering it.
 If you want to give your steak a very distinctive smoky flavor, then mesquite is your best bet.
 Mesquite burns slowly and produces more smoke than many other types of wood, so it is a bit more difficult to work with than other types of wood for beginners.